Skip to Content

 2. Remove the foil outer wrapper and place the pot on a saucer.

-4. Water when the soil feels dry to the touch.
+4. Water the soil when it feels dry to the touch.

 5. Mist often or place the pot on a layer of pebbles with water below them for extra humidity.

-6. Fertilize monthly with half strength fertilizer in spring when new growth shows.
+6. Fertilize monthly with half-strength fertilizer in spring when new growth appears.

-7. To get the plant to bloom again for Christmas, give it 10 weeks of overnight placement in a closet in fall.
+7. To get the plant to bloom again for Christmas, place the plant in a closet each night starting in the fall.
+Remove the plant during the daylight hours.

 8. Get new plants by taking cuttings in spring.